deividAlfa/stm32_soldering_iron_controller/README.md

             * Internal clock division: No division
             * Auto-reload preload: Enable
             * Master/Slave mode: Disable
-            * Trigger event selection: Update Event (UG bit from TIMx_EGR)
+            * Trigger event selection: Reset
-            * Set Prescaler for 10uS period at input.
-              Ex @ 48MHz, Prescaler: 479 (479+1=480)
-            * NVIC settings: Interrupts disabled.
+            * Prescaler: Don't care, adjusted within the program.
-              Consider that some timers will run at CPU speed, while other may take a slower clock, depending on the bus.
+                         Consider that the routine is designed for the timer running at CPU speed.
+Some timers may take haf the clock speed, depending on the bus!
+                         If the timer uses FCY/2, use #define DELAY_TIMER_HALFCLOCK in board.h!
                          Check the Clock config in CUBEMX!
+            * Period: Don't care, it's adjusted within the program.
+            * NVIC settings: General enabled.

     * PWM
         - GPIO: